Henry Macandrew: Jordan Valley

-Macandrew's division joined the Desert Mounted Corps (DMC) on 2 July.
+The 5th Cavalry Division joined the Desert Mounted Corps (DMC) on 2 July.
 It then participated in the occupation of the Jordan Valley.
 Macandrew, whose units were all equipped as traditional cavalry, ordered his patrols to always charge upon sighting Ottoman Empire soldiers.
-This had a negative affect on desertion rates amongst Ottoman soldiers because they were too scared of Macandrew's lancers to attempt to surrender to them.
+This had a negative effect on desertion rates amongst Ottoman soldiers because they were too scared of Macandrew's lancers to attempt to surrender to them.

 A joint Ottoman-German force attacked a weak point of the British line in the Jordan Valley on 14 July at the Battle of Abu Tellul, being defeated by a counter-charge by the ANZAC Mounted Division.
-While this attack was ongoing an Ottoman force of 1,200 cavalry made contact with two of Macandrew's regiments, based between Ghorniye and the Dead Sea.
+While this attack was ongoing an Ottoman force of 1,200 cavalry made contact with two of Macandrew's regiments, based between Ghoraniyeh and the Dead Sea.
 With the British on the other side of the River Jordan to the Turkish force, Brigadier-General Cyril Harbord of the 15th suggested to Macandrew that his two regiments, the Mysore and Jodhpore Lancers, could attack the Ottomans in a pair of flanking manoeuvres.
 This Macandrew agreed to.

 The Jodhpores crossed the Jordan at El Hinu to the south of the Ottoman force while the Mysores did similarly to the north.
 Supported by machine gun fire, both regiments charged portions of the Ottoman force in the scrubland around the river.
 Over thirty Turkish soldiers were killed in the charges with more captured before the two Indian regiments withdrew, exhausted by the mid-day heat.
 The Ottomans afterwards entrenched themselves along the crossings of the river, but a portion of the 34th Poona Horse came up as reinforcements and charged across a ford, forcing the Ottomans to abandon their positions and ending the Battle of El Hinu.
-The three Indian regiments killed around ninety Turkish soldiers and took a further ninety-one prisoner.
+The three Indian regiments killed around ninety Turkish soldiers and took a further ninety-two prisoner, receiving in turn eighty-one casualties.